yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

 - What would I want to know furthermore?<br>
-  - Whether saliency and classification match where they are looking
-    - Does the narrowing of the focus by a saliency make classifier hard to identify targets?
+  - Whether saliency and classification match where they are looking [Question] Does the narrowing of the focus by a saliency make classifier hard to identify targets?

 - Dataset<br>
   - 1st stage: SALICON (pretraining)